Days Past Due in the CIBIL Report

 Your CIBIL report is a significant factor when applying for and securing credits like a loan or a credit card.
 It is a record of your credit history and score, essential for loan evaluations by banks and NBFCs.
 Among the various significant terms, there is a crucial term called Days Past Due (DPD) in the CIBIL report, which needs to be understood for better financial understanding.

-DPD in the CIBIL report implies the number of days a borrower has delayed repaying credit obligations.
+DPD in CIBIL report implies the number of days a borrower has delayed repaying credit obligations.
 Understanding DPD is essential, as it reflects your credit behaviour and adherence to payment timelines.
 Regularly checking your CIBIL Score allows you to monitor DPD, ensuring financial responsibility and enhancing your creditworthiness.

-What is DPD?
+What is DPD in CIBIL?

 Conversely, higher DPD values indicate delays or defaults, potentially casting shadows on your credit scores and loan eligibility.
 DPD is your credit report's timekeeper, influencing your financial reputation.
 Opting for lower DPDs becomes the basis for a robust credit standing and smoother financial journeys.

-Must Read: Benefits & Building Credit Score
+Also Read: Benefits & Building Credit Score

 How to calculate DPD?